What We Do

 The village sport facilities; the Jubilee Playing Field and the Tennis Courts are jointly owned by Loddon and Chedgrave Parish Council's.
-The Loddon and Chedgrave Playing Field Committee meet quarterly and the current chairperson is Colin Gould, Secretary is Emily Curtis and Treasurer is Anne Barnes.
+The Loddon and Chedgrave Playing Field Committee meet quarterly and the current chairperson is Colin Gould, Secretary is Emily Curtis and Treasurer is Georgina Hirst.

 The Parish Council is consulted on planning applications received from South Norfolk Council and the Broads Authority.

 The Parish Council presents an annual award; ‘The Freedom of Loddon’ to someone nominated by the public who has made a notable contribution to the community of Loddon, usually presented at the September or October Parish Meeting.

 The Parish Council finances the beautiful Christmas lights on Church Plain and organises the Christmas lights that the householders of Loddon kindly allow the Council to install on their property in December and early January.